makrai/notes/kornai07-math-ling.md

       INITIATES, and REASON (which correspond roughly to cases)
 * átvezetés Schankból Jackendoffba
-  * This skeletal picture would need to be supplemented by a host of additional axioms to recapitulate the exact combinatorical possibilities of CD, e.g
+  * This skeletal picture would need to be supplemented by a host of additional axioms to recapitulate the exact combinatorical possibilities of CD
     * eg objects need to be AT-LOC before they can PTRANS out of it (Schank 1973).
 We will not pursue CD in this detail because
   * the representations preferred in linguistics tend to use a slightly